 Spanish 101.
 Elementary Spanish I Fall.
 Credit, four hours.
 First in a series of courses designed to train the student to speak, read, and write Spanish.
 Oral practice is emphasized.
 Spanish 102.
 Elementary Spanish II Spring.
 Credit, four hours.
 Continuation of basic Spanish I. Spanish 201.
 Intermediate Spanish I Fall.
 Credit, four hours.
 Prerequisite: Elementary Spanish II or permission of instructor.
 Students learn to communicate through activities in speaking, listening, reading, and writing; review and learning of vocabulary, grammar, and pronunciation; and study of Hispanic cultures and societies.
 This course may be offered by Oxford faculty in summer session in Spain.
 Spanish 202.
 Intermediate Spanish II Spring.
 Credit, four hours.
 Prerequisite: Spanish 201 or permission of instructor.
 This course is a continuation of Spanish 201 and is designed to further develop students' Spanish skills.
 Students refine their grammar usage through continued review of basic structures and study of complex structures.
 This course may be offered by Oxford faculty in summer session in Spain.
 Spanish 212.
-Advanced Spanish Practice Spring.
+Advanced Spanish Practice Fall.
 Credit, four hours.
 Prerequisite: Spanish 202 or permission of instructor.
-This course reviews and expands knowledge of many areas of Spanish vocabulary and grammar and develops the student's ability to listening, speaking, reading, and writing, though the development of oral proficiency is emphasized in this course.
-This course may be offered by Oxford faculty in summer session in Spain.
+Development of advanced language, reading, conversation, and writing skills through discussion of readings and films from contemporary Hispanic culture.
+Not intended for native speakers of Spanish.
+This course may be taught by Oxford faculty in summer session in Spain.
 Spanish 215.
-Language Analysis and Written Expression Spring.
+Reading and Writing Strategies Fall.
 Credit, four hours.
 Prerequisite: Spanish 212 or equivalent or permission of the director of the language program.
-This is an advanced course designed to improve students' writing and reading skills in Spanish.
-Students are introduced to a variety of Spanish texts and are required to recognize their formal characteristics and to practice them in formal writing.
-This course may be offered by Oxford faculty in summer session in Spain.
+Advanced reading and writing practice focused on critical discussion of texts about cross-cultural contact and (mis)understanding.
+This course may be taught by Oxford faculty in summer session in Spain.
+Satisfies Oxford College sophomore writing requirement.
+Spanish 300.
+Reading in Spanish: Texts and Contexts Spring.
+Credit, four hours.
+The foundation course for the major and minor.
+A course in Hispanic cultural literacy that also strengthens written and oral language skills.
+Satisfies Oxford College sophomore writing requirement.
 Spanish 375R.
 Topics in Latin American Literature TBA, with permission of instructor.
 Credit, four hours.
 The historical, political, and sociological background of Latin American literature.
 Specific topics to be announced when the course is offered.
 May be repeated for credit when topic varies.
 Spanish 376R.
 Topics in Spanish Literature TBA, with permission of instructor.
 Variable credit, one to four hours.
 The historical, political, and sociological background of Spanish literature.
 Specific topics to be announced when the course is offered.
 May be repeated for credit when topic varies.
 SPANISH COURSES IN TRANSLATION Spanish 280R.
 Topics in Spanish Civilization and Culture in Translation (Same as Humanities 280R) Credit, four hours.
 Topics to be announced when course is offered.
 No knowledge of Spanish required.
 Readings and discussion in English.
 May be repeated for credit when topic varies.
 Spanish 281R.
 Topics in Latin American Civilization and Culture in Translation (Same as Humanities 281R) Credit, four hours.
 Topics to be announced when course is offered.
 No knowledge of Spanish required.
 Readings and discussion in English.
 May be repeated for credit when topic varies.